Shannon Bream reports on big week at SCOTUS, says Kavanaugh, Gorsuch have shown 'independence'

 ABORTION ACTIVIST ACCUSES BIDEN OF INTIMIDATION: 'I THOUGHT HE WAS GOING TO HIT ME'

-She reported that the court declined to rule on whether an Oregon baker can refuse on religious grounds to design a cake for a same-sex wedding.
+Bream reported that the court declined to rule on whether an Oregon baker can refuse on religious grounds to design a cake for a same-sex wedding.
 The justices decided to send the case back to a lower court for further consideration.

 The business, Sweetcakes by Melissa, was fined $135,000 for refusing service to a lesbian couple.